 New College’s Psychology, BA program gives students an opportunity to engage in innovative research, integrating the knowledge of our expert faculty with cutting-edge technology to better understand human behavior and neuroscience.
 The BA program focuses on a social science perspective for psychology compared to a statistical perspective in the BS program.

 Psychology is the scientific study of human behavior.
 This diverse field includes mental health and counseling as well as child development, neuroscience and brain function, memory and decision-making, behavior analysis, statistics and more.
-It also crosses over into other disciplines such as medicine, the law, business and economics.
+It also crosses over into other disciplines such as medicine, law, business and economics.

-The psychology program --- which emphasizes critical thinking and reasoning, quantitative research methods and writing --- goes beyond the classroom, adding practical experiences through internships, service-learning and faculty-supervised research.
-(Note: Some opportunities are not available to students enrolled in the degree offered through ASU Online.)
+This program --- which emphasizes critical thinking and reasoning, quantitative research methods and writing --- goes beyond the classroom, adding practical experiences through internships, service-learning and faculty-supervised research.
+(Some opportunities are not available to students enrolled in the degree offered through ASU Online.)

 Graduates are prepared for graduate programs in psychology or other areas as well as professional employment.